naman2304/notes/ddia.md

 * Note: Amazon DynamoDB is based on principles of Dynamo paper, but DynamoDB is single leader replication.
 The Dynamo paper was describing leaderless replication as a concept.
 * In a leaderless configuration, failover does not exist.
 Clients send the write to all replicas in parallel.
 * _Read requests are also sent to several nodes in parallel_.
 The client may get different responses.
 Version numbers are used to determine which value is newer.
+* In reality, the client does not send reads and writes to these n nodes, rather client talk to a coordinator node, which in turn talks to these n nodes (has the logic for read repair, etc) and then sends back the final result to the client.
+Cassandra does this.

 ![Read repair](/metadata/read_repair.png)